 Radical pricing transparency

 Hook Agency does something almost no marketing agency does: they publish their pricing.
 A dedicated pricing page, a 14-minute demo video, and 170+ Google reviews on the homepage.
-For an industry where “contact us for a quote” is the default, that transparency is a genuine competitive advantage.
+In an industry where “contact us for a quote” is the default, that transparency is a real differentiator.
 “Championing Hometown Heroes” tells plumbers, roofers, and HVAC contractors exactly who this agency is for.

-Conversion paths are layered: phone number in the header, “Schedule Intro Call” CTA, the demo video as a soft sell, and a “Get Started Now” button.
+Conversion paths are layered so a visitor who isn’t ready to call can watch the demo video instead, and a visitor who’s already sold can skip straight to scheduling.
 Inc. 5000 and “#6 Best Small Biz to Work For” badges sit alongside the Google reviews.
 Case studies show real results for specific home service companies.

 SmartSites